shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

   ```
 **Child Routing** -

-Child routing is the concept in which there are pages available which are already routed and we need to route that page as well soo we need to use child routing.
+Child routing is the concept in which there are pages available which are already routed and we need to route another page inside of existing page then we need to use child routing.

-- For Child routing we need to create **childerns [array]** in the main component rout and in the childerns array there will be objects of the child routes as like mentioned below.
+- For Child routing we need to create **childerns:[]** in the parent route object and in the childerns array there will be objects of the child routes as like mentioned below.

   Ex :
   ```